The Ultimate Spain Bucket List (50 Top Experiences)

 12. Watch las Fallas in Valencia

 Las Fallas is one of the most unique events in Spain and something you want to add to your Spain bucket list.
-It’s so special that it has been added to UNESCO’s Intangible Cultural Heritage of Humanity list.
+It’s that unique that it has been added to UNESCO’s Intangible Cultural Heritage of Humanity list.

-This traditional festival lasts 5 days and consists of a street party with fireworks, light shows and fallas, and spectacular statues, that are burnt.
+This traditional festival lasts five days and consists of a street party with fireworks, light shows and fallas, and spectacular statues that are burnt.

-These statues are very impressive and tall, and they range from famous cartoons to politicians and celebrities.
+These statues are very impressive and tall, ranging from famous cartoons to politicians and celebrities.

-Las Fallas are held between the 15th and 19th of March, so if you’re planning to visit Valencia in the future, definitely consider going during these dates.
+Las Fallas are held between March 15th and 19th, so if you plan to visit Valencia in the future, consider going during these dates.

 13. Eat a traditional paella in Valencia

-When someone asks you about Spanish food, paella is probably one of the first dishes that come to your mind.
+When someone asks you about Spanish food, paella is probably one of the first dishes that comes to mind.

-This traditional dish from Valencia is the most popular one in Spain, but it doesn’t mean it’s cooked all the time.
-Some Spaniards follow the tradition of cooking paella on Sundays, but there isn’t a rule on when to eat paella really.
+This traditional dish from Valencia is the most popular one in Spain, but that doesn’t mean it’s always cooked.
+Some Spaniards follow the tradition of cooking paella on Sundays, but there isn’t a rule on when to eat paella.

-It’s a typical dish to prepare when you gather with friends and families as it’s cooked in a big paellera (specific paella pan) from which you mark your portion and eat from the paellera.
+It’s a typical dish to prepare when you gather with friends and families as it’s cooked in a big paella (a paella pan) from which you mark your portion and eat it.

-No matter which area of Spain you visit, you need to try paella or take a paella cooking lesson to learn how to make one.
+No matter which area of Spain you visit, you must try paella or take a paella cooking lesson to learn how to make one.

 14. Explore the colourful town of Villajoyosa